How to Enable & Use Dictation in OS X Yosemite, Mavericks, Mountain Lion

 The confirmation dialog tells you that anything you say is sent to Apple in order to be converted to text, that’s because the speech-to-text conversion is done remotely through Apple’s cloud servers and then transmitted back to your Mac.
 In order to be accurate with peoples names and addresses, the Contacts list is also transferred to Apple.
 If you’re at all worried about security you can avoid the Dictation feature, or click on the little privacy button in the pref panel and read about Apple’s policies.
 Personally I think unless you’re in the NSA or some other highly secretive organization, there’s nothing to worry about with Dictation, Apple is interested in selling you software and hardware not listening in on your conversations.

-Using Dictation in Mountain Lion
+Using Dictation in Mac OS X

 The default Dictation button is the “fn” (function) key, that can be changed within the Dictation options but it’s a good default choice so there isn’t much reason to switch it.